enkidevs/curriculum/tech-interviews/tech-interviews-core/array-and-map-tips/map-takes-space-and-gives-time.md

 ---
 ## Revision

-If you wanted to speed up your solution, the first data structure that should come to mind is ???
+If you want to speed up your solution, the first data structure that should come to mind is ???

 - a map
 - a list